skiadas/DataWranglingCourse/notes/security_auth.md

   ~ This can consist of a variety of physical attributes, often known as biometrics.
 It would include your height, weight, eye color, iris/retina patterns, DNA, fingerprints.
 Some of this information is fairly transient (e.g. height or weight), while other parts like DNA can be fairly secure ways of identifying you.
 They are also expensive to set up.

 Something you have
-  ~ This consists of the physical of electronic possession of some item or device.
+  ~ This consists of the physical or electronic possession of some item or device.
 ATM cards and ID cards are good examples, as is your mobile phone or your email account when used in that fashion.

 Something you do
   ~ These are more complex aspects of who you are, for instance your gait, keyboard typing pattern or handwriting.
 These are difficult to falsify, but often result in false negatives when legitimate users may be incorrectly rejected.

-The place you are
+The place you are at
   ~ For example certain servers are only accessible by terminals physically in the same room.

 A common practice is the so-called **multi-factor authentication**, when we are using more than one factor to authenticate.
 A special case is the so-called two-factor authentication.
 For instance many online games now require you to download an "authenticator" to your phone, and when you want to log in to the game you need to both type your password (something you know) and type in the number shown on the authenticator (something you have).